2003 Award Recipient

 require an attitude of service toward patients.
 It will be a contentious

-process, requiring hard work, creativity, and long-term commitment but will be incredibly rewarding once we have succeeded.
+process, requiring hard work, creativity, and long-term commitment but will be incredibly rewarding once we have succeeded. - We must be proactive participants in health care reform, especially

 the issue of providing direct patient care, as well as reengineering